10 amazing day trips from Manchester

 Three Graces Liverpool, UK

 Liverpool’s got a buzz that’s hard to beat.
-As a music buff, I always make a beeline for The Beatles Story Museum – it’s a must for any fan!
+As a music buff, I always make a beeline for The Beatles Story Museum – it’s a must for any Beatles fan!

 The waterfront’s a treat too; take a ferry across the Mersey for iconic views.
 Art lovers, don’t miss Tate Liverpool or the Walker Art Gallery.